 Ridgid 69622 Model 5 6-3/7 x 7-3/4-Inch Forged Anvil

 Unlike jewelers, some of us are looking for a serious anvil for applications like bladesmithing, and these anvils can run into the thousands of dollars without the manufacturer blinking an eye.
-Fortunately, Ridgid has provided one of the best around for under $700 and this anvil will be able to handle anything short of Conan’s broadsword.
+Fortunately, Ridgid has provided one of the best around for a reasonable price.
+This anvil will be able to handle anything short of Conan’s broadsword.

 Think of it as an investment into your blacksmithing future, and take a look around.
 You simply won’t find a quality anvil for anywhere near this price point.
 This is one of the best anvils for the money.